The Two Sides of Embracing Enterprise Complexity

 Both DDD and DVM are big subjects and there are very many excellent sources for either.
 But as far as I can tell, there is very little about DVM as a counterpart to DDD.
 I rarely hear DDD folks talking about the OLAP side – aside from Event Sourcing, which is another great story for another time.
 Nor do I hear analytics folks talk about the OLTP side, beyond a box on a PowerPoint slide labelled “Data Sources”.

-So I need to provide background on a few substantial subjects.
+So I need to provide background on a few substantial subjects – in fewer words than it would take to fill half a dozen books.
 Following are two illustrations that get to the punch line.
 Maybe that’s the TL;DR and it’s all you need to see.

 Figure 1 is a map of how these weighty pieces relate.
 Notice Domain Model in the center.
 Although Domain Models are a product of DDD, it can play a key role in developing and maintaining a maximally valuable Data Vault.